-Farzin Farzin is a multidisciplinary design studio led by architect Farzin Lotfi-Jam working across architecture, urbanism, computation and media.
+Farzin Farzin is an interdisciplinary design studio led by architect Farzin Lotfi-Jam working across architecture, urbanism, computation and media.

 Farzin Farzin sees discourse as uniquely spatialized and disseminated in architectural exhibitions, creating opportunities to pose important questions to the public and make new urgencies evident.
 Working in this way has allowed the studio to operate collaboratively and with diverse clients.